NCAS-CMS/cfdm/docs/source/tutorial.rst

 The `cfdm.read` function has optional parameters to

 * provide files that contain :ref:`external variables
-  <external_variables>`, and
+  <External-variables>`, and

-* return "metadata" netCDF variables (i.e. those that are referenced from CF-netCDF data variables) as independent field constructs.
+* :ref:`create independent field constructs from "metadata" netCDF variables <Creating-field-constructs-from-metadata-constructs>`, i.e. those that are referenced from CF-netCDF data variables.

 *Note on performance*
   Descriptive properties are always read into memory, but `lazy loading <https://en.wikipedia.org/wiki/Lazy_loading>`_ is employed for all data arrays, which means that no data is read into memory until the data is required for inspection or to modify the array contents.
-This maximises the number of fields that may be read within a session, and makes the read operation fast.
+This maximises the number of field constructs that may be read within a session, and makes the read operation fast.

-.. _inspection:
+.. _Inspection:

 **Inspection**
 --------------